 These are the steps to follow:

 The finished launcher will appear on your desktop as shown below.
-You can move it around and place it anywhere on the desktop you prefer.
+You can move it around and place it anywhere you want on the desktop.

 For additional ways of customizing your Linux desktop, see our article on this topic.
 It details how to change background wallpaper, themes and desktop behavior with the Cinnamon, MATE and KDE desktops.